-Figure 12: Standardized index from the best model: the model with Tweedie distribution that uses that uses all fixed effects.
+Figure 17: Standardized index from the best model: the model with Tweedie distribution that uses that uses all fixed effects.
+Models based on bigger vs smaller prediction grid.
 Filled points are the standardized index from delta-lognormal GLM (Larvika et al.).